 2) Totally devastated – I’ve lost my one true soul-mate.
 There will never be another (not that it matters, because I’m totally unlovable).
 Guess I’m doomed to wander alone for all my days.

-None of that’s true, but certainly feels that way when you’re at the bottom of the break-up bell curve:
+None of that’s true, but it certainly feels that way when you’re at the bottom of the break-up bell curve:

 It’s been agony trying to get through this post without every second line sounding like an inspirational wall-hanging, but I want you to notice something about the bell curve: the only way to go is up.